shueny/astro-blogger/README.md

 # Astronomy

-An open source application built using the latest features in Astro v4 with shadcn/ui.
+An open source application built using the latest features in Astro v4 with shadcn/ui and folks from [@miickasmt](https://twitter.com/miickasmt).

 ![blog](public/og.jpg)

-> **Warning**
-> This app is a work in progress.
-I'm building this in public.
-You can follow the progress on Twitter [@miickasmt](https://twitter.com/miickasmt).
-> See the roadmap below.

 ## About this project